Skip to content

 vr = VersionedRegistry()

-# Register multiple versions of the same action
+# Register multiple versions of the same skill

 vr.register_versioned("create_sphere", dcc="maya", version="1.0.0",